Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Introduction

 \subsection{Contributions and structure of the paper}

-The contributions of this paper are summarized as follows: \begin{itemize} \item We present an overview of the pervasive systems and introduce its architecture and potential participants. \item We provide a brief background of artificial intelligence, particularly deep learning and online learning.
+The contributions of this paper are summarized as follows: \begin{itemize} \item We present an overview of the pervasive computing and introduce its architecture and potential participants. \item We provide a brief background of artificial intelligence, particularly deep learning and reinforcement learning.
 We, also, describe the frameworks that support AI tasks and the metrics that assess their performance.
-Furthermore, we present multiple IoT applications, in which pervasive AI can be useful. \item For each phase of the AI (e.i., training, inference, and online learning), we profile the communication and computation models and review the state-of-the-art.
-A comparison between different existing works, lessons learned, in addition to recent use cases, are also provided. \item We conclude by an elaborative discussion of our future vision and we identify some open challenges that may arouse new promising research ideas. \end{itemize} The rest of this paper is organized as follows: Sections \ref{pervasive_systems} and \ref{AI} present the fundamentals of pervasive systems and artificial intelligence, respectively.
-In section \ref{PI}, we present a deep study of the \emph{pervasive inference}.
-Particularly, we review the state-of-the-art approaches adopting different splitting strategies and managing the existing pervasive resources to distribute the inference.
-Next, we compare the performance of these works and discuss the learned lessons and potential use cases.
-Section \ref{FL} presents the related studies that investigated the potential of \emph{federated learning} schemes in different domains.
-Moreover, it highlights the use of FL within UAV swarms for cooperative target recognition as a case study.
-Section \ref{OL} investigates diverse \emph{online learning} schemes, which are multi-agent bandits, reinforcement learning, and active learning.
-Indeed, we review state-of-art algorithms that tackle the pervasive systems perspective on online learning.
-Specifically, we focus on the algorithms that study the trade-off between the consumed communication resources and the performance, offering a novel viewpoint on the strengths and weaknesses of the discussed approaches.
-We discuss the future vision and open challenges, in section \ref{future}.
-Finally, we conclude in section \ref{conclusion}.
-More details about the road map of the paper are illustrated in Fig. \ref{journalSkeleton}.
-Additionally, the list of acronyms is presented in Table \ref{acro}.
+Furthermore, we present multiple IoT applications, in which pervasive AI can be useful. \item For each phase of the AI (i.e., training and inference), we profile the communication and computation models and review the state-of-the-art.
+A comparison between different existing works, lessons learned, in addition to recent use cases, are also provided. \item We conclude by an elaborative discussion of our future vision and we identify some open challenges that may arouse new promising research ideas. \end{itemize}